 Hanging out in central London and struggling to find halal food options nearby?
 We’ve been there, plenty of times.
 That’s why we have put together a list of London halal food guides to save you the headaches!
 Covent Garden is probably one of our favourite areas in London.
-There is this special charm to it.
-It is lively, vibrant, and charismatic, and there are some fantastic halal food options too!
-Check out our Covent Garden Halal Food Guide where we listed all the best halal food options available in the area.
-From fried chicken burgers to rotisserie chicken, Singaporean curry puffs to Burmese noodles, Covent Garden has plenty to offer.
+There is this special charm to it – lively, vibrant & charismatic, and there are some fantastic halal food options too!
+Check out our foodie guide on Halal Restaurants in Covent Garden where we listed all the best halal food options available in the area.
+From fried chicken burgers to rotisserie chicken, Singaporean curry puffs to Burmese noodles, brunch places to date night dinners, Covent Garden has plenty to offer.

 Where to find halal food in Covent Garden